 Ex-cop shoots son dead amid knife threat at home

-A retired police captain shot and killed his 38-year-old son in Nakhon Sawan province after the son allegedly threatened family members with a knife and attempted to seize his father's gun.
-The suspect, who surrendered at the scene with his registered 9mm pistol, claimed he acted in self-defense.
-The victim had a history of drug use and violent behavior, and police are continuing their investigation.
+A retired police captain fatally shot his 38-year-old son during a violent struggle in Nakhon Sawan province after the son demanded money, threatened family members with a knife, and allegedly tried to seize his father's gun.

 A retired police captain shot and killed his 38-year-old son at their home in Ban Takrut Phiban village, Phai Sali district, Nakhon Sawan province on May 2 following a violent altercation.
 Officers found the victim with seven gunshot wounds to his torso and arm, still clutching a knife in his right hand, with eight 9mm shell casings at the scene.
 The 64-year-old suspect, whose identity was withheld, surrendered immediately and handed over his legally registered 9mm service weapon to forensic officers.